A character, on a city street, is trying to hail a cab. No matter how many times they yell, "Hey, taxi!", no taxi stops for them.

 - Bring in 'da Noise, Bring in 'da Funk features a number in which a series of increasingly well-dressed black men try and fail to get a cab.
 The final man in the series is a soldier carrying Colin Powell's memoirs.

-- Played from the taxi driver's perspective in one episode of Family Guy when Brian takes a job as a cab driver and doesn't pick up Cleveland when he's attempting to hail a taxi.
+- Played from the taxi driver's perspective in one episode when Brian takes a job as a cab driver and doesn't pick up Cleveland when he's attempting to hail a taxi.
 Subverted in that Brian wasn't even thinking of picking up a fare at the time and simply had to run another errand (though Brian is known to have racist leanings, leading to a possible Double Subversion).

 - The Madeline animated series: while visiting New York, Miss Clavelle's cries of "Taxi!" get no attention whatsoever.
 Madeline solves the problem with an earsplitting whistle.